 Furniture Brands and designer Awareness

 Chinese consumers are keen readers and want to research a brand as much as they can before buying.
 Before investing in furniture, they learn about the quality, benefits, and usefulness of the furniture brand.
 Furniture magazines are an extremely popular source among Chinese consumers.
 Through magazines, they learn about various ideas of interior decoration.
 Some popular magazines work as influencers and trend launchers and consequently boost sales of furniture brands.

 Since Chinese consumers are becoming more aware of the products used to manufacture furniture items, they are embracing environmentally friendly options.
 Let’s analyze the three main trends of the market.

-After a long time being exposed to pollution, now the Chinese government as well as Chinese consumers are taking steps to overcome environmental issues.
+After a long time of being exposed to pollution, now the Chinese government as well as Chinese consumers are taking steps to overcome environmental issues.
 Consumers are gradually moving towards new living concepts such as “Eco home” products.

 The Kid Furniture Segment is growing fast